One of the fastest-growing housing markets in the U.S. is Northwest Indiana, home to the Gary real estate market.

 Hometown to Michael Jackson and The Jackson Five, the city was once renowned for its steel mills.
 While steel and manufacturing are still big business in Gary, the city is diversifying its economy to include the service and tourism industries.

-Keep reading to learn more about what the Gary real estate market will look like in 2020.
+Keep reading to learn more about what the Gary real estate market could look like in 2022.

 Many counties in Indiana are projected to decline in population as more people move from rural to urban areas, creating long-term population growth in Gary.
 Lake County (where Gary is located) is among the top Indiana counties expected to gain residents over the next few years.